dforsber/ssh-backend-connector/README.md

 ## Security

+This package takes security seriously:

-- Passwords must be at least 12 characters
+✓ Passwords must be at least 12 characters
-- Keys are encrypted using AES-256-GCM
+✓ Keys are encrypted using AES-256-GCM
-- Sensitive data is automatically cleared from memory
+✓ Sensitive data is automatically cleared from memory
-- Password is never stored in memory
+✓ Password is never stored in memory
-- Encryption is verified on connection
+✓ Encryption is verified on connection
+✓ 100% test coverage ensures reliable security features

 ## Development